Helping Your People Find Purpose in Their Work

 So, Meghan explains why their team's job is one of the most important in the hospital.
 When they do thorough work, there are fewer germs in the operating and patient rooms.
 Their diligence reduces the number of secondary infections, which, in turn, helps to keep patients healthier.
 Potentially, their work could save lives.

 Meghan's story is an inspiring example of how people can find purpose in their work; that is, they can see the full impact of the work that they do.
-In this article, we'll look at how you can help your people find purpose in their jobs, and why this matters.
+In this article, we'll look at how you can help your people to find purpose in their jobs, and why this matters.

-In their 2010 book "The Why of Work," Dave and Wendy Ulrich explain that there are many advantages of helping people find purpose in a job.
+In their 2010 book "The Why of Work," Dave and Wendy Ulrich explain that there are many advantages of helping people to find purpose in a job.

 On an individual level, people who understand their job's wider purpose are happier, more engaged, and more creative.
 And, from an organizational perspective, when employees see how their roles fit with the company's goals, staff turnover goes down and productivity rises.
 People work harder, use their initiative, and make sensible decisions about their work.
 In turn, the company can operate more efficiently.
 Everyone, from the CEO to customers, feels the positive effects.

 If you work for a nonprofit or service organization, it may be easy to help people find the deeper meaning in their work.
 But what if you work in a bank, a call center, or a software company?